Earnest money check, down payment and closing costs: When are they due?

 Buying a home usually occurs in stages:

-- You provide an earnest money check to open escrow (often, when you make an offer on the home)
+- You provide an earnest money check to the escrow company (often, the same time that you make an offer on the home)

 - The lender will verify that your down payment comes from an acceptable source

-- You’ll bring your down payment and closing costs (less earnest money already paid) to your closing
+- You’ll bring your down payment and closing costs (less earnest money already paid) with you when you sign final loan documents

-In some cases, your mortgage requires no down payment, and/or the seller may pay your closing costs.
-But you normally pay for these things when you buy a home.Click to see your low-downpayment loan eligibility (Jun 20th, 2018)
+In some cases, your mortgage requires no down payment, and/or the seller may pay some or all of your closing costs.
+But the buyer typically pays for these items out-of-pocket.Click to see your low-downpayment loan eligibility (Aug 18th, 2018)

 Three things you’ll need to pay before moving in